ron-adam/datoviz/docs/discussions/developer.md

 We use CMake to build the library.

+### Compiler warnings

+Our philosophy is to enable as many compiler warnings as possible, and enforce a zero tolerance policy for compiler warnings.
+Getting a compiler warning is a bug that justifies opening a GitHub issue.

+We compile the library with gcc on Linux and Windows, with clang on macOS.
+There is no support for Microsoft Visual C compiler at the moment, and any help would be highly appreciated.

 ### Library dependencies

 * **Vulkan**: mandatory.
 The Vulkan SDK is required when *compiling* the library (not when *using* it).